securenative/packman/README.md

 Hello securenative/pm-template
 ```

-That's it! now, with the help of the `packman` you can easily create your project template, and render it based on the data generated from your script file.
+That's it! now you can use `packman` whenever you want to automate your boilerplate.

 ## How it works
 If you read and followed the `Quick Example` you may have many questions about packman, we'll try to answer them now.